jubbp/BRCHistory/Readme.md

 ## Foundation

 The Bunbury Radio Club was founded in 1977.
-The official date I am setting as the official date is 12 March 1977, which is the earliest reference I could find to a meeting which led to the establishment of the "Bunbury CB Radio Club". ([Ref](./docs/media/From%20the%20archives-club%20founding.pdf))
+The date I am setting as the official date is 12 March 1977, which is the earliest reference I could find to a meeting which led to the establishment of the "Bunbury CB Radio Club". ([Ref](./docs/media/From%20the%20archives-club%20founding.pdf))

 ## Club Chronology